AARP life insurance review 2020

 Does AARP offer burial insurance?

 Yes.
 AARP’s guaranteed acceptance policy is often marketed as burial insurance.
-Open to applicants aged 50 to 80, it doesn’t require a health questionnaire or medical exam — but you’ll need to pay AARP membership fees to access this policy.
-Like most final expense policies, the coverage is capped at a small amount: $25,000.
+Open to applicants 50 to 80 years old, it doesn’t require a health questionnaire or medical exam — but you’ll need to pay AARP membership fees to access this policy.
+Like most final expense policies, the coverage is capped at $25,000.

 AARP’s burial insurance policy is available in all states except New Jersey and Washington.